 July 31 - Fire Chief Dan Paulsen retired from the Saskatoon Fire Department.
 August 1 - Morgan Hackl was appointed as Fire Chief.

 August 5 - The \$9.5 million PotashCorp Playland at Kinsmen Park officially opened.

-August 20 - Council agrees to smoking prohibition to all city-operated public spaces.

-September 1 - Annexation of land largely along the city's northern boundary added 4.578.8 acres to Saskatoon.
+August 20 - Council agrees to smoking prohibition to all City-operated public spaces.
+September 1 - Annexation of land largely along the city's northern boundary added 4,578.8 acres to Saskatoon.
 September 16 - Construction began on the Saskatoon Children's Hospital.

-Dec.
-15 - Construction began on the new Traffic Bridge with the building of a berm from Rotary Park to the southernmost pier.
+December 15 - Construction began on the Saskatoon Children's Hospital.
+December 15 - Construction began on the new Traffic Bridge with the building of a berm from Rotary Park to the the southernmost pier.

-December 31 - Land sales by the City of Saskatoon for 2015 totalled \$63,428,000.
+December 31 - Land sales by the City of Saskatoon for 2015 totaled \$63,428,000.

-Jan 10 - Removal of 1907 Traffic Bridge continues with demolition by explosives of the two remaining southernmost spans.
+January 10 - Removal of 1907 Traffic Bridge continues with demolition by explosives of the two remaining southernmost spans.

-Jan 27 - Grocery Store at Station 20 West closes.
+January 27 - Grocery Store at Station 20 West closes.

-Feb 7 - Northernmost span of 1907 Traffic Bridge demolished.
+February 7 - Northernmost span of 1907 Traffic Bridge demolished.

-Feb 11 - Sod-turning for North Commuter Bridge.
+February 11 - Sod-turning for North Commuter Bridge

-Feb 20 - Report released showing the population of Saskatoon's metropolitan area exceeding 300,000 for the first time.
+February 20 - Report released showing the population of Saskatoon's metropolitan area exceeding 300,000 for the first time.

-Feb 22 - Council agrees to hiring an independent Returning Office for the 2016 civic election, for the first time in Saskatoon's history.
+February 22 - Council agrees to hiring an independent Returning Office for the 2016 civic election, for the first time in Saskatoon's history.

-Feb 24 - "The Visionaries" - a stature on 2nd Avenue and 21st Street - was struck by a car and severely damaged.
+February 24 - "The Visionaries" - a stature on 2nd Avenue and 21st Street - was struck by a car and severely damaged.

-Feb 28 - Official re-opening of the historic Saskatoon Courthouse building following extensive renovations.
+February 28 - Official re-opening of the historic Saskatoon Courthouse building following extensive renovations.

-Feb 29 - City Council bans anonymous election campaign donations.
+February 29 - City Council bans anonymous election campaign donations.

-Feb 29 - City council authorizes the construction of new interchanges at College Drive and McOrmond Road, and at Highway 11 and Boychuk Drive.
+February 29 - City council authorizes the construction of new interchanges at College Drive and McOrmond Road, and at Highway 11 and Boychuk Drive.

-Mar 9 - Job action by city's transit union to protest lagging contract talks.
+March 9 - Job action by the City's transit union to protest lagging contract talks.

-Mar 30 - Construction work begins on North Commuter Bridge
+March 30 - Construction work begins on North Commuter Bridge

-Apr 2 - City of Saskatoon announces that \$1.02 billion in building permits were issued in 2015.
+April 2 - The City announces \$1.02 billion in building permits were issued in 2015.

-Apr 4 - City agrees to contribute \$1 million to the construction of a new rink at the University of Saskatchewan
+April 4 - The City agrees to contribute \$1 million to the construction of a new rink at the University of Saskatchewan